Small form factor PC: Features

 Some SFF computers even include compact components designed for mobile computers, such as notebook optical drives, notebook memory modules, notebook processors, and external AC adapters, rather than the internal power supply units found in full-size desktop computers.

 Enthusiast community and crowdfunding

-Crowdfunding and availability of rapid prototyping tools has enabled the production of several mini-ITX cases focusing on efficiently organizing commercial computer components into small volumes including the Ghost S1, DAN A4-SFX, and Thor Zone MJOLNIR.
+Crowdfunding and availability of rapid prototyping tools has enabled the production of several mini-ITX cases focusing on efficiently organizing commercial computer components into small volumes including the Ncase M1, Ghost S1, DAN A4-SFX, and Thor Zone MJOLNIR.
 Communities of enthusiasts and reviewers now develop and promote enhanced SFF assembly, maintenance, and performance criteria.
-3D printing and Laser cutting have enabled customization and one-off production by both manufacturers like Lazer3D and individual users with access to the relevant equipment.
+3D printing and laser cutting have enabled customization and one-off production by both manufacturers like Lazer3D and individual users with access to the relevant equipment.

 SFF types

 The many different types of SFFs are categorized loosely by their shape and size.
 The types below are available as of 2013.